Archives Act

 Temporary records shall not be destroyed before the expiration of the retention period or contrary to the procedure as provided in the relevant regulations.

-Before the government agency destroys archives, a catalog describing the contents of all such archives shall be submitted to the central archives authority-in-charge for review.
+Before government agencies destroy records, a catalog describing the contents of all such records shall be submitted to the central archives competent authority for review.

-After archives have been approved by the central archives authority-in-charge for destruction, such archives shall be electronically stored before destruction if necessary.
+After records have been approved by the central archives competent authority for destruction, such records shall be electronically stored before destruction if necessary.

-The regulation governing retention periods and destruction procedure shall be drafted by the central archives authority-in-charge and to be approved by the Executive Yuan.
+The regulation governing retention periods and destruction procedure shall be drafted by the central archives competent authority and submitted to the Executive Yuan for approval.

 Article 13

-A government officer, when transferring from one duty to another or resigning from a position, is obligated to transfer the archives under custody to the person taking over the position.
-The archives so transferred shall be kept in their entirety without any omission.
+A government officer, when transferring from one duty to another or resigning from a position, is obligated to transfer the records under their custody to the person taking over the position.
+The records so transferred shall be kept in their entirety without any omission.
 None of them shall be omitted, destroyed or lost during such transfer.

-The preceding paragraph also applies when a privately owned institution or entity becomes a government owned institution or corporation, and vice versa.
+The preceding paragraph also applies when a private enterprise or entity becomes a government-owned enterprise, and vice versa.

 Article 14

-The central archives authority-in-charge may act as donee, trustee or purchaser of any documents or records with permanent preservation value owned by a private individual or legal entity.
+The central archives competent authority may receive donations of, hold in trust of, or purchase documents or information with permanent preservation value owned by private individuals or organizations.

-The donor of said documents or records may be encouraged or rewarded.
-The regulations governing such encouragement and rewards shall be enacted by the central archives authority-in-charge.
+The donor of documents or information specified in the preceding paragraph may be rewarded.
+The regulation governing such rewards shall be prescribed by the central archives competent authority.

 Article 15

-If the government agency considers it necessary to preserve a written document or non-written item owned by a private individual or legal entity, the government agency may acquire it for the purpose of converting it into an archive in the form of microfilm or other methods
+If government agencies consider it necessary to preserve a written document or non-written information owned by private individuals or organizations, they may acquire it for the purpose of converting it into records in the form of microfilm or other methods.

 Article 16